galvao/dotfiles/README.md

 Repo for managing and keeping my dotfiles up-to-date.

+## ToDo

+A lot of the information here is outdated.
+I'm currently working to bring it up to date.

 ### Plugins installed in my GVim (some configs in the .vimrc file may relate to them):

 * [emmet-vim](https://github.com/mattn/emmet-vim)